EvHaus/ev-2019-06-16/README.md

 The limitation that restricts the ability to use a state management library like Redux resulted in very messy code and a lot of callbacks being passed from component to components.
 I was able to work around this limitation by using the new `useReducer` hook API but I feel like this was slightly cheating on the initial requirements.
 Earlier commits of this project used `useState` callbacks local to the components, but that resulted in very buggy code.
 In a real world scenario I would have relied very heavily on some state management library to avoid having to hoist all state in the root `/pages/index.js` component via a single giant hook.

 Test coverage is very poor due to time constraints.
-Historically I always focus on delivering at least 90% code coverage on all code I write.
+Historically I always focus on delivering at least 90% code coverage on all unit code I write.
+I would have liked to also add `cypress` to add some E2E tests which fully test the functionality as unit tests are not good enough for validating functionality.